Animal Profile

 Date of assessment:: 8/3/2025

-Summary:: Leash Walking Strength and pulling: Moderate Reactivity to humans: None Reactivity to dogs: None Leash walking comments: Sociability Loose in room (15-20 seconds): Moderately social Call over: Approaches handler readily Sociability comments: Sniffing around the room, checks in with handler.
+Summary:: 8/22/25: Zorro has shown improvement with staff, and is walking for them.
+He is slightly fearful he remains social.
+Leash Walking Strength and pulling: Moderate Reactivity to humans: None Reactivity to dogs: None Leash walking comments: Sociability Loose in room (15-20 seconds): Moderately social Call over: Approaches handler readily Sociability comments: Sniffing around the room, checks in with handler.
 Shied away from handler when they went to clip the leash Soft handling: Accepts contact Exuberant handling: Accepts contact Comments: Jumped up on handler Arousal Jog comments: Followed handler exuberantly Knock Knock comments: Approaches handler readily Toy Toy comments: No interest, No reaction

-Summary:: 7/18/25- Zorro gate greets the other dog a slight tense body, high wagging tail and pushes his muzzle through fence to sniff other dog.
+Summary:: 8/28/25: Zorro gate greets the other dog with a slightly tense body, horizontal slow wagging tail and lightly presses his muzzle through the fence to sniff the other dog.
+He disengages on his own and engages on his own, approaching with a more neutral body but always turning his face away when approaching the gate, and proceeding to walk away.
+7/18/25- Zorro gate greets the other dog a slight tense body, high wagging tail and pushes his muzzle through fence to sniff other dog.
 He disengages on his own and engages on his own, again with a tense body.

 Summary (6):: 8/14/25: Zorro is at the front of the kennel when the handler approaches.
 He is easily leashed and walks readily out of kennel.
 Once out of the kennel room Zorro plants and does not continue forward.
 Zorro will not walk further that 2 feet away from his kennel room in either direction.
 He is not receptive to treats, coaxing, or toys.
 The handler attempts to jog with Zorro he again baulks and does not follow.
 Zorro pulls hard back to kennel and readily enters.
 8/13/25: PM WALKS: Zorro is walked by staff but he pulls into the behavior office and refuses to walk out the front door.
 He baulks when staff try to remove him from the office.
 Handler brings high value chicken which he approaches and takes but it does not coax him out of the room.
 Handlers use a sling to lift him out of the room and into the kennel room where he walks without assistance back to his kennel.
 8/13/25: A staff member reported that Zorro pulls towards the front door.
 He was able to be walked out the front and then returned through the back without issue.
 8/11/25: Zorro was observed to plant and refuse to move.
 Staff tried treats and squeakers and he still continues to plant and not move forward.
 Zorro makes attempts to retreat back to kennel.
 He is walked back into the room and returned to kennel without issue.
 8/10/25: It was reported on the whiteboard that Zorro "does not like loud sounds".
 8/9/25- Zorro is at front of the kennel with a neutral body, he is easily leashed and when handler goes to walk outside Zorro planted hard and started to baulk in the hallway.
 They toss treats, Zorro slowly moved forward then retreated.
 Handler then goes to take him to the play yard, again Zorro baulks and pulls away from going outside.
 Handler tosses treats and uses a toy but shows no interest.
 When walking pass the linen closet he goes in and starts to climb up on linen in bags.
 Handler softly talks to him and tugs him out, he is taken to the K9 behavior office.
 He is social with handlers and runs to each of them seeking attention.
 He gently took treats.
 Other handlers joined him and tried to encourage him, he went down the hallway.
 He baulked again and tried to pull away from going outside.
 Handler ended interaction and brought him back to kennel without furthering stressing him